TIBCOSoftware/snappydata/docs/howto.md

 The SnappyData Locator has stopped.
 ```

+#### Start SnappyData Cluster on Multiple Hosts

-**Starting cluster using multiple hosts**
+To start the cluster on multiple hosts:

-If you want to start the cluster on multiple hosts, you need to extract the product distribution on each node of the cluster(or use a file system shared by all nodes such as NFS to keep the product distribution).
-Create the configuration files conf/servers, conf/locators, conf/leads and mention the hostnames on which to start the server, locators, lead respectively and then start the cluster using sbin/snappy-start-all.sh.
-SnappyData will start the cluster using ssh.
-It is recommended that you set up passwordless ssh on all hosts in the cluster.
+1. Extract the product distribution on each node of the cluster(or use a file system shared by all nodes such as NFS to keep the product distribution).
+2. Create the configuration files **conf/servers**, **conf/locators**, **conf/leads** and mention the hostnames on which to start the server, locators, lead respectively.
+3. Start the cluster using `sbin/snappy-start-all.sh`.
+SnappyData starts the cluster using SSH.

+> Note: It is recommended that you set up passwordless SSH on all hosts in the cluster.
 Refer to the documentation for [cluster configuration](http://snappydatainc.github.io/snappydata/configuration/) for more details.

 <a id="howto-job"></a>
-### How to run Spark code inside cluster
+### How to Run Spark Code inside the Cluster
-A Spark program that can be run inside a SnappyData clustser is implemented as a SnappyData job.
+A Spark program that runs inside a SnappyData cluster is implemented as a SnappyData job.
 A SnappyData job is a class or object that implements SnappySQLJob or SnappyStreamingJob (for streaming applications) trait.

-For example:
+For example: In the `runSnappyJob` method, you implement the logic for your Spark program using SnappyContext object instance passed to it.

 ```
 class MySnappyJob extends SnappySQLJob {
   /** SnappyData uses this as an entry point to execute Snappy jobs. **/